artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 }
 ```

-Test the following example code in RISC-V assembly:
+Test the following RISC-V assembly example code in Ripes:

 ```
 .data